Call girl

 A call girl or female escort is a prostitute who (unlike a street walker) does not display her profession to the general public, nor does she usually work in an institution like a brothel, although she may be employed by an escort agency.
 The client must make an appointment, usually by calling a telephone number.

+The typical age of call girls ranges between late teens and mid-twenties, and on average they have a higher level of education than street prostitutes.

-Call girls often advertise their services in small ads in magazines and via the Internet, although an intermediary advertiser, such as an escort agency, may be involved in promoting escorts, while, less often, some may be handled by a pimp.
+Call girls have traditionally had a number of routes available to advertise their services, including classified advertisements in magazines and latterly via the Internet.
+The use of online classified advertisement websites such as Backpage for this purpose has increased during the 21st century.
+An intermediary advertiser, such as an escort agency, may be involved in promoting escorts, though they are not normally handled by pimps.
+Call girl prices are typically significantly higher than those charged by brothel- and street prostitutes.

 Call girls may work either incall, where the client comes to them, or outcall, where they go to the client.
-Some porn stars are known to escort as well.
+Some porn stars are known to escort as well, as a result of the financial decline of the U.S. pornography industry since the mid-2000s.

 Internet

 Many call girl agencies and independent call girls have their own websites.
 The internet has become the main medium through which customers find their desired escort.
 Generally, a picture of the woman is provided, and sometimes, the type of sexual services she offers.